unblinking/www.unblinkingbot.com/index.md

 The unblinkingBot is a surveillance-system assistant.

 It is an application that runs on your own server (such as a [Raspberry Pi](https://www.raspberrypi.org/products/)), providing an interface between your surveillance system and your [Slack team](https://get.slack.help/hc/en-us/articles/115004071768).
-It connects to [Slack](https://slack.com/) as a [bot-user](https://api.slack.com/bot-users), so you talk to it using the [Slack application](https://get.slack.help/hc/en-us/articles/201746897-Slack-apps-for-computers-phones-tablets).
+It connects to [Slack](https://slack.com/) as a [bot-user](https://api.slack.com/bot-users), and you talk to it using the [Slack application](https://get.slack.help/hc/en-us/articles/201746897-Slack-apps-for-computers-phones-tablets).

-If you ask it for a snapshot of a surveillance camera, it provides the image in the chat.
+If you ask the unblinkingBot for a snapshot of a surveillance camera, it provides the image in the chat.

 Documentation, such as installation instructions, is available via the wiki:

 - [unblinkingBot wiki](https://github.com/nothingworksright/unblinkingbot/wiki) (for amd64 systems)
 - [unblinkingPi wiki](https://github.com/nothingworksright/unblinkingbot_pi/wiki) (for armv7hf systems, like Raspberry Pi)